cristiansear/resume/README.md

 # resume
-This is my resumen https://cristiansear.github.io/resume/
+This is my resume https://cristiansear.github.io/resume/